 I am a tea drinker.
 I have been for a very long time.
 I was a coffee drinker for a very long time.
 I didn't think I was doing any harm to my body.
-So I was surprised when one day I went to my GP for a routine check-up and my blood pressure was through the roof!
-She asked me if I had any caffeine that day.
+So I was surprised when one day I went for a routine check-up and my blood pressure was through the roof!
+The Doctor asked me if I had any caffeine that day.
 That's when I admitted I drank two pots of coffee.
-Two pots was my normal intake of coffee - everyday!
+Two pots of coffee was my normal intake of coffee - everyday!

 She told me I needed to stop drinking coffee in order to protect my health.
-So I stopped cold turkey!
-What a miserable weekend that was.
+So I stopped cold turkey.
+What a miserable weekend that was!
 I was sick to my stomach, had a headache and felt awful.
-But once I was off coffee, I felt great.
+But after three days, the symptoms subsided and once I felt great.
 It took me a long time to really appreciate tea.
-But now that I drink it regularly, I can appreciate the health benefits tea provides.
+But now that I drink it every single day sometimes multiple times of the day.

 So how much tea should you drink in a day?
 That is up to you.
 There are so many different types of teas for specific health conditions, such as healthy digestion, that you may want to drink tea three or more times in a day.
 I typically drink 3 cups of tea a day.
 Two cups of Chai tea in the morning with steamed almond milk.
 I add in collagen for a healthy gut, ashwagandha for adrenal support and honey to help fight bad bacteria.
-Then in the afternoon, it is either green tea or matcha for metabolism support, lemon ginger tea, matcha or a combination tea that includes turmeric for healthy bones and joints.
+Then in the afternoon, it is either green tea or matcha for metabolism support, lemon ginger tea for digestive health or a combination tea that includes turmeric for healthy bones and joints.
 It all depends on my mood and how my body is feeling.

 Here are 5 health benefits of drinking tea: